 BY: T. Franklin Murphy | September 2015 (edited December 2, 2021)

-By establishing a habit of openness, we not only build trust but are motivated to not screw up to avoid making embarrassing confessions
+By establishing a habit of open honesty, we not only build trust but are motivated to not screw up to avoid making embarrassing confessions

 Without commitment to honesty, deception creeps into relationships, creating distance and disrupting connections.
 Secrets provide momentary benefits, allowing behaviors to go unexamined.
 The money wasted at the casino is not challenged, the dinner with a co-worker doesn’t spark suspicion, and the broken vase isn’t missed, at least not immediately.
 We do what we want, conceal the evidence and pretend we are doing what’s best for the unknowing spouse, sparing her (or him) the emotions, and avoiding a fight.
 We’re accustomed to being stupid; we just don’t care to defend our stupidity—so we fib.
 Whether our action is justified or not, the secret concealing the act, weakens intimacy and challenges trust.

 Openness demands engaging in discussion of those uncomfortable subjects that challenge justifications and expose risky behaviors.
 Emotional discussions are difficult, poking sensitivities, so instead of difficult honesty, we dodge and conceal.
 Even strong connections erode from blows of dishonesty.
 Just a few lies, once discovered, weakens communication in other matters.
 Deceived partners must cautiously evaluate communications for deception.
 Even when we tell the truth, the history of secrets ignites suspicion.